MrPerruche/BrickEdit/src/doc/p.md

 -----

 Note: as of the time of writing, BRMK does not let modders add their own property types.
-The methods to create your own properties are nonetheless documented here for future proofing, whether BRMK adds custom property support or brickedit becomes outdated.
+The methods to create your own properties are nonetheless documented here for future proofing, whether BRMK adds custom property support or brci becomes outdated.

-This module contains everything to handle properties in brickedit:
+This module contains everything to handle properties in brci:
 - `PropertyMeta`: Class defining how to serialize and deserialize all properties.
 Its subclasses contains all its possible values throughout the versions.
 - `pmeta_registry`: A dictionary binding all `PropertyMeta`s subclasses to properties' internal name as string.
 - `@register`: Registers `PropertyMeta`s subclasses to `pmeta_registry`.
 For example: `@register(BRICK_MATERIAL)`.